Sensaphone SCADA 3000 monitors stadium sewer system

 With the new system in place, Campbell said he is able to remotely monitor the site activity, even issuing control commands—turning a pump or mixer on or off—when required.
 Much of that monitoring can be done from his office across town or even from home.

 “The monitoring system enables us to save many hours of labor by sensing failures and implementing backup procedures to make sure the process is completed without operator intervention,” Campbell said.
 “Reviewing the data log sequence can help pinpoint time and conditions of the failure.
 Knowing when it happened and what the levels were at the time can explain why it happened.
 It could be a bad backup float or that levels weren’t high enough.
 The point is we’re able to identify the trouble quickly and address it.”

-Campbell a long-time Lambeau Field staff member and supervisor has experienced no problems with the Sensaphone system.
-There was one instance where the Sensaphone system helped the city avoid a potential headache when it alerted Campbell to a problem that was eventually traced to the city sewer system.
+Campbell has experienced no problems with the Sensaphone system.
+There was one instance where the Sensaphone system helped the city avoid a potential headache.
+The system alerted Campbell to a problem that was eventually traced to the city sewer system.